Beth Brant

-Beth E. Brant, Degonwadonti, or Kaieneke'hak was a Mohawk writer, essayist, and poet of the Mohawks of the Bay of Quinte First Nation from the Tyendinaga Mohawk Territory in Ontario, Canada.
+Beth E. Brant, Degonwadonti, or Kaieneke'hak (1941–2015) was a Mohawk writer, essayist, and poet of the Mohawks of the Bay of Quinte First Nation from the Tyendinaga Mohawk Territory in Ontario, Canada.
 She was also a lecturer, editor, and speaker.
 She wrote based on her deep connection to her indigenous people and touched on the infliction of racism and colonization.
 She brought her writing to life from her personal experiences of being a lesbian, having an abusive spouse, and her mixed blood heritage from having a Mohawk father and a Scottish-Irish mother.
-She has three books of essays and short stories and three edited anthologies published.
+Her published works include three edited anthologies and three books of essays and short stories.